-If you have existing customers, start your market segmentation process by performing an audience analysis.
-An audience analysis allows you to learn about your customers and begin to identify trends that exist within your current customer base.
+If you have existing customers, start your market segmentation by performing an audience analysis.
+An audience analysis allows you to learn about your customers and begin identifying trends within your current customer base.
 Use these market research questions to guide your research.

 Interview your customers.

-Go right to the source and conduct interviews with existing customers, past customers, ideal customers, and prospects and leads.
+Go right to the source and conduct interviews with existing customers, past customers, ideal customers, prospects, and leads.
 Ask questions that help you fill in the details of all four types of market segmentation.

 Interview your sales team.